Welcome to St. Lukes!

 The Rev. Mark Witte is the curate (think: associate rector) and Tarleton campus missioner for St. Luke's.

-Dn.
-Mark obtained a Master of Divinity (M.Div.) with a Concentration in Christian Spirituality from Virginia Theological Seminary.
+He obtained his Master of Divinity (M.Div.) from Virginia Theological Seminary.
 While there, he won the Episcopal Preaching Foundation Award for excellence in preaching.
-During the summers, he served as a hospital chaplain: first in an Alzheimer’s care facility, then in oncology and burn care at a Connecticut hospital.
+During the summers, he served as a hospital chaplain: first in a convalescent care facility, then in oncology and burn care at a Connecticut hospital.

 Duncan McMahan

-Duncan McMahan began playing the organ at St. Luke's as a child.
+Duncan began playing the organ at St. Luke's at age ten.
 He has served as head choral director at Granbury High School and choral music supervisor for the Granbury ISD.
-His family connections to St. Luke's run several generations deep, and his involvement with the musical world in Granbury and Fort Worth is extensive.
-If you would like to join the choir, please contact Duncan at (817) 219-4596.
+His family connections to St. Luke's go back several generations, and his involvement with the musical world in Granbury and Fort Worth is extensive.